 Austen wrote whereof she knew.
 The locale of her oeuvre is always southern England.
 She focuses on the border between the middle class and the upper class.
 The themes are social climbing, money, snobbery, marriage, manners and familial reputation.
 These were all issues she had to tussle with.

 On the marriage market people looked for money.
 Should a woman marry a wealthy man even if she dislikes him?
 Should a man wed an ugly woman who was given a handsome dowry?
 Did feelings matter?
 Do looks count?
 Is personality everything?Austen believed that a woman needed to find a trade off between emotion and money when choosing a husband.
 It was foolish to say that money did not matter.
 Some people lived in abject penury at the time.
 There were beggars almost starving in the street.
 If she married a pauper she could end up like them.

 A man proposed marriage to Jane.
 She accepted.
 She went to bed.
 The next morning she came down and told him that she had changed her mind.
 She never wed.
 Some believe that she was a lesbian.

 In time she wrote was an epoch of rapid and sweeping change.
 She lived through the French Revolution, the Napoleonic Wars and radical ferment in the UK.
 The Romantic Movement flourished.
 The classics were the mainstay of education at the time.
 Yet her prose is sparse and bereft of Latin tags.
 She felt them pretentious.
 Her work is free of any ideological slant.
 She appeared to hold the Romantic Movement in contempt.

-Austen moved to Winchester when she fell ill in her late 30s.
+Austen moved to Winchester when she fell ill.
 She lived there a few weeks before dying at the age of 41.
 She died in the same county in which she had been born.